Ex. 20:1 And God spake all these words, saying,

 Proverbs 22:6 “Train up a child in the way he should go: and when he is old, he will not depart from it.”

 Ex.
 20:7 Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.

 The next commandment forbids misusing or "taking in vain" the name of the LORD.
 This again relates to the core truth of the first command.
-The LORD God is the One and Only, including all the attributes that accompany the name/title--holy, righteous, protector, provider, judge, etc. One who is willing to "make light" in using God's name is reflecting the attitude in his heart—his unbelief and unwillingness to give God the position of LORD in his/her life.
-One who is at the point of cursing with God's name is again declaring that he is lord of his own life and could care less what is important to God—i.e. that His name be reverenced, respected, honored....
-He warns that the misuse of His name will not be overlooked; He does not consider this a minor infraction.
+The LORD God is the One and Only, including all the attributes that accompany His name/title—holy, loving, righteous, faithful, protector, provider, judge, etc. One who is willing to "make light" in using God's name is reflecting the attitude of his heart—his unbelief and unwillingness to give God the position of LORD in his/her life.
+One who uses God's name as a curse word is again declaring that he is lord of his own life and could care less what is important to God—i.e., that His name be reverenced, respected, honored, feared, etc. He warns that the misuse of His name will not be overlooked; He does not consider this a minor infraction.

-Today’s culture is filled with this.
-Satan has accomplished a terrible thing in that the name of God is used in so many ways that aren’t actually cursing but yet aren’t at all reverencing Him or even acknowledging Him as God.
-The phrase “O my god” can be found even on the tongues of many believers.
+Today’s culture is saturated with the irreverent use of God’s name.
+The name of God is used in so many ways that aren’t actually cursing, but yet don’t reverence Him or even acknowledge Him as God.
+The phrase “O my god” is carelessly used by many professing believers.
 It is definitely using His name in vain (for evil, falsely, empty of meaning; worthless).

-(7/06) I was listening to Chuck Missler recently and my paraphrase of his idea is: Taking God’s name in vain is more than just verbal expression.
+I was listening to Chuck Missler recently, and following is my paraphrase of his idea: Taking God’s name in vain is more than just verbal expression.
 If we claim relationship to Him, our actions should show Him honor and obedience or we are taking His name in vain.
 I had never made that kind of connection to this specific commandment before, but I agree with the application.